Time4aCookie/Algo-Trading/README.md

-- Dual class trading arb(BRKa and BRKb trades both ways, BNRE-must have locate)
+- Dual class trading arb(BRKa and BRKb trade both ways, BNRE-must have locate)

 - Options arbs(more of a well hedged position than an arb)